Can Ducks and Chickens Mate? | All You Need to Know!

 Are Chicken Eggs and Duck Eggs the Same?

 Chicken eggs and duck eggs are not the same.
 First of all, they come from different species.
-They may look similar in terms of shape and color, but duck eggs are 50% bigger (or even bigger) and heavier than chicken eggs.
+They may look similar in shape and color, but duck eggs are about 50% bigger (or more) and heavier than chicken eggs — see our full duck egg vs. chicken egg breakdown for the nutrition details.

 The yolk of duck eggs is golden orange, while the yolk of chicken eggs is bright yellow.